 Memory clinics are more likely to provide a diagnosis during the visit, or shortly afterwards.
-That’s because they usually request a lot of relevant medical information ahead of time, send the patient for tests if needed, and interview the patient and informers extensively during the visit.
+That’s because they usually request a lot of relevant medical information ahead of time, send the patient for tests if needed, and interview the patient and a family member (or other knowledgeable “informant”) extensively during the visit.

 Can Dementia be Inappropriately Diagnosed in a Single Visit?

 Sadly, yes.
 Although it’s common for doctors to never diagnose dementia at all in people who have it, I have also come across several instances of busy doctors rattling off a dementia diagnosis, without adequately documenting how they reached this conclusion.
 (It’s also common for them to hardly document anything in terms of the older peron’s cognitive state, other than “confused, didn’t know date.”)